 First, create a new page in your WordPress admin.
 Remember, this is going to be used as the URL for your purchase link, so be mindful of what you name the page.
 For our examples, we'll call it ‘Custom Checkout'.

-The checkout form used on the default checkout page can be used anywhere so you can add the default checkout template to the ‘Text' tab of your WordPress page editor or copy and paste any of the checkout page examples.
+The checkout form used on the default checkout page can be used anywhere so you can add the default checkout template to the ‘Text' tab of your WordPress page editor.

 Your checkout page is now ready to use and the next step will be linking to this checkout page.